 The stages of survey execution in the narrow sense (excluding dissemination, interpretation, and application of results) are the following:

 - sample formation and replacement;

 - data collection and keying;

 - preparation and editing of individual data;

 - survey processing;

 - seasonal adjustment;

-- storage of aggregate data.
+- storage of individual data and aggregate results.

 2.1. - Sample formation and replacement